gwijthoff/tacitmedia/index.md

 Benedict Anderson, *Imagined Communities* (1983)

+Noortje Marres, “Why We Can’t Have Our Facts Back,” Engaging Science, Technology, and Society 4, no. 0 (July 24, 2018): 423–43.

 <!--
 John Dewey v.
 Walter Lippmann?
 -->

-# Week x | technology and the humanities
+## wk 14 | Dec 3 | technology and the humanities

 <!--
 humanistic dystopianism…

+tech feudalism and info economics…
 -->

 Chad Wellmon, draft essay on history of technical and humanistic education

-Langdon Winner, *Autonomous Technology: Technics Out-of-Control as a Theme in Political Thought* (1977)

-Andrew Pilsch, *Transhumanism: Evolutionary Futurism and the Human Technologies of Utopia*

-# Week x | technology and democracy

-tech feudalism and info economics…

-Nick Srncek, *Platform Capitalism*
+Nick Srncek, <a style="color:red">*Platform Capitalism*</a>

-Nick Dyer-Witheford, *Cyber-Proletariat: Global Labour in the Digital Vortex*
+Nick Dyer-Witheford, <a style="color:red">*Cyber-Proletariat: Global Labour in the Digital Vortex*</a>

 <!--
 Leif Wetherby’s review https://lareviewofbooks.org/article/delete-your-account-on-the-theory-of-platform-capitalism/